zinkem/zinkem.github.io/_posts/2020-05-08-json-schema-logic.md

   ]
 }
 ```
-Schemas listed in an "allOf" must share a single possible JSON type, since they
+Schemas listed in an `allOf` must share a single possible JSON type, since they
 must pass all of the schemas listed in the array.
 This is a logical AND applied
 to categories.
 ```javascript